-Two interesting asides.
-1st...a retired Marine Col. who held the unenviable position in 1963-4 of giving out USMC KIA medals related that the first medal he gave out was hand engraved with flourishes.
-I believe the story and it would be interesting to verify that.
-2nd... there was a note in one of Al Gleims auctions that stated he believed the Marines ceased naming awards after Tet due to the large number of casualties.
-This has since become 'gospel' to medal collectors, in my opinion though this may be true for a temporary point I doubt that it is true for more than a short period of time and have encountered at least one officially named Posthumous group from the post-Tet period.
+There was a note in one of Al Gleims auctions that stated he believed the Marines ceased naming awards after Tet due to the large number of casualties.
+This has since become 'gospel' to medal collectors, in my opinion though this may be true for a temporary period of time, but it is true for more than an undetermined short period of time and I have encountered officially named awards for Vietnam service from the post-Tet period.

 Shown below: Clifford A. Roberts, USMC KIA 7/9/65.
 Using remaining stocks of medals, Roberts PH is a Type II WWII full wrap broach medal and came in the short Type II case of issue.

 * Note that the lettering can be slightly out of alignment but this is noticeable